aineko-dev/aineko/docs/extras/extra_nodes.md

 # Extra Nodes

 Extra nodes are nodes that come shipped with the `aineko` package.
-They cover popular use-cases and follow best-practice patterns to accelerate your speed of development!
+They cover popular use-cases and follow best-practice patterns to accelerate your speed of development.

 To use one of these nodes, simply add it to your dependencies and reference in it in the pipeline configuration.